Cornville, Arizona: History

-The Cornville post office was established May 11, 1887, and Samuel Dickinson was postmaster until 1907.
+The Cornville post office was established on May 11, 1887, and Samuel Dickinson was postmaster until 1907.
 It is likely that he applied for the name "Cornville".
 With the Great Depression and a decline in profits from cattle ranching, much of Cornville was reduced to subsistence or near subsistence agriculture in the first half of the 20th century.
 Some families ranched the surrounding grazing lands while others went to work in the mines and smelters of Jerome, Clarkdale, and Cottonwood.
 The town remained almost entirely agricultural until the late 1960s, when numbers of retirees and residents who commuted to work in nearby towns began to increase dramatically.

 The community of Verde Santa Fe was founded in 1995.
 It is a home golf-course community in Cornville, along State Route 89A, between Cottonwood and Sedona.
 The community consists of nearly 1,000 homes in 10 subdivisions.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 13.2 sqmi, all land.